 Commentary: Barry Barish

-Barry Barish is currently Director of the Laser Interferometer Gravitational-Wave Observatory (LIGO) project and has accepted the position of Director of the International Linear Collider Global Design Effort.
+Barry Barish is the director of the International Linear Collider Global Design Effort.

 Click here to download the pdf version of this article.